 3. In a separate bowl, combine yogurt, lemon curd, lemon zest and an egg and whisk together.

 4. Add grated or cubed butter to the flour mixture and mix with your hands or continue to mix in stand mixture for about one minute on low.5.
 Add the yogurt mixture to the flour mixture and mix another minute or so until well combined.
 6. Gently fold in blackberries using a spatula.
 Do not overmix dough.
 7. Place dough on to a lightly floured work surface and shape in to an 8” round and then cut in to 8 equal-sized triangles.
-8. Transfer the scones to your prepared baking sheet and brush with egg wash.
+8. Transfer the scones to your prepared baking sheet and brush with egg wash (1 egg whisked with 2 teaspoons water).
 9. Bake 16-18 minutes.
 Scones should be a light golden color.
 Let cool.
 10. Make the glaze and drizzle on scones.